tanbit-pl/ng2-auth-app/README.md

 # ng2-auth-app
-Example how to create manage authentication using angular 2 in Single Page App
+Example how to manage user authentication using Angular 2 in single page app

 # install nodejs and npm
 It is required, follow  [this](https://nodejs.org/en/download/package-manager) guide.